roelfdiedericks/ratbond/README.md

 There is still an ugly hack, during link up/down events a KCP packet may be received on the tunXX interface, which then establishes a KCP connection over the tunXX inteface, which is obviously not desirable (tunnel within a tunnel).
 Some sort of filter needs to be applied to make sure that this doesn't happen.
 At the moment, a very basic check for a private IP is done, but this is not ideal.

+IPV6 support hasn't been tested, but should work.
+IPV6 won't be balanced with the "consistent" scheduling mechanism, as it only inspects IPV4 packets at the moment.

 ## Building
 - golang version 1.22 or above is recommended.
 - ratbond uses golang vendoring (for the simple reason to avoid conflicts with other go programs)